 For 2020, we are also promoting social distancing.

 DoSeum educators strive to make every attempt to be proactive regarding camper behavior.
 We provide engaging, thoughtful activities, and use research-based approaches when handling common disruptive behavior.

 The following behaviors will lead your camper to be removed temporarily or permanently from DoSeum camps:

 In the event of a behavior infraction, The DoSeum educators will:

 If the lead educator cannot reach you before camp drop-off the next day, DoSeum educators reserve the right to refuse to accept your child to camp depending on the severity of the behavior.

-For any other questions please contact Jessica Thompson, Education Program Coordinator, at JThompson@thedoseum.org.
+For any other questions, please contact Jessica Thompson, the Education Program Coordinator at JThompson@thedoseum.org.